lapaset/push_swap/README.md

 - **Push swap** which calculates the smallest progam that sorts integer arguments received and displays it on the standard output

 ### The rules:
-- two stacks
+- two stacks: a and b
-- instructions for stack a, stack b or both:
+- possible moves for stack a, stack b or both:
   - swap the first 2 elements at the top of stack
   - push the first element from the top of stack to the top of the other stack
   - rotate all elements of stack a by 1.
 The first element becomes the last one.